bzigterman/bzigterman.github.io/projects/news/tech.md

 webappicon: /plots/news.png
 ---

+ <p class="updated_time"> 08:45 PM CT, Jul.
+29 </p>
+ <a href="https://www.cnbc.com/2022/07/29/uber-will-let-drivers-choose-the-trips-they-want-to-take.html">Uber unveils new features for US drivers, like showing what they'll earn and destination before accepting a trip, multiple ride requests, and a Pro debit card</a> Ashley Capoot / CNBC:  — - Uber announced a series of new features Friday aimed at enhancing drivers' experiences on the ridesharing app.
  <p class="updated_time"> 06:10 PM CT, Jul.
 29 </p>
  <a href="https://www.cnbc.com/2022/07/29/elon-musk-countersues-twitter-over-merger-filing-confidential.html">Elon Musk countersues Twitter over the merger agreement in a confidential filing in a Delaware court</a> Lora Kolodny / CNBC:  — - Elon Musk counter sued Twitter on Friday, intensifying the conflict between the social networking company and centi-billionaire but keeping details hidden from the public.
  <p class="updated_time"> 04:50 PM CT, Jul.
 29 </p>